Secure-Platforms-Lab-W-M/Helion-on-Home-Assistant/README.md

 If the instructions provided in the link do not work, the following instructions may work (tested on MAC OS Big Sur/M1):

-1. In the `ha-core` directory, run `pip install -r requirements.txt -r requirements_all.txt`.
+1. In the `ha-core` directory, run `pip install -r requirements.final.txt`.
 This will take several minutes. **Make sure the `pip` version is between 8.0.3 and 20.3**

-2. The `homeassistant-pyozw` dependency may fail to install.
-To install,
+2. The `pyOpenSSL` dependency may fail to install due to internal dependencies, such as rust.
+In that case, install [rust](https://www.rust-lang.org/tools/install) and run the following to update $PATH: `source "$HOME/.cargo/env"`

 3. Run `python3 homeassistant/__main__.py` while in the `ha-core/homeassistant` directory.
 It cannot be run from other directories.
 When successful, it should be accessible from `http://localhost:8213`.

 4. Setup login credentials as needed.

 ## Modifying Home Assistant Dashboard